Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 ### Create and launch an event website
 We created and launched the initial Event Website where we will regularly update and add content as the project evolves.
 Changes to first PoA:
-- we added workshop details such as dates & location
+- we added workshop details such as dates & location (Cant state exact location yet as the confirmation & booking of the venue is part of Milestone2)
-- we added a sign up form for Ambassadors to join
+- we added a sign up form for Ambassadors to sign up for the workshop
-- we added the x-account, linked at the header menu
+- we added the missing x-account, linked at the header menu from which we will share event details in public as soon as public information are available at Milestone 2 and 3.

 You can find the website at:
 - https://ambassador-workshop.netlify.app/